- Search The Registry

 Salmon Chase was born on this date in 1808.
 He was a white-American teacher, abolitionist, lawyer, and judge.

-Salmon Portland Chase was born in New Hampshire, his father died when he was 9 years old.
+Salmon Portland Chase was born in New Hampshire; his father died when he was nine.
 His uncle, Philander Chase, a bishop in Ohio, raised him.
 Young Chase graduated from Dartmouth College in 1826, working briefly as a schoolteacher in Washington.
 In 1830, he moved to Cincinnati and established himself as a lawyer.
 It was in the Queen City that he became a member of the Anti-Slavery Society.
 Chase defended so many re-captured slaves he became known as the “attorney general for runaway Negroes.”

 In 1862, Chase and Abraham Lincoln argued over the treatment of General David Hunter.
 Hunter was enlisting Black soldiers in the occupied districts of South Carolina and had issued a statement that all slaves owned by Confederates in those areas were free.
 Lincoln was furious and instructed him to break up the 1st South Carolina (African Descent) regiment and withdraw his public statement.

-Chase’s main dispute with Lincoln was that the president refused to state that emancipation of the slaves was an object of the war.
+Chase’s main dispute with Lincoln was that the president refused to state that the emancipation of the slaves was an object of the war.
 In Cabinet meetings, Chase was the only member to argue for Black suffrage.
-He resigned 1864 but in that same year, Lincoln appointed him as Chief Justice of the Supreme Court.
+He resigned in 1864, but that same year, Lincoln appointed him as Chief Justice of the Supreme Court.
 On the bench, Chase was highly critical of Lincoln's Reconstruction Plans and even more of the plans of Andrew Johnson, whose Senate impeachment proceedings he presided over.